Attorney Jody L. Usow

 Milwaukee Area Divorce, Family Law and Criminal Defense Lawyer

-To discuss your legal rights and all of the options available to you in a child custody and/or child placement matter, contact Attorney Jody Usow at (414) 272-7800.
+To discuss your legal rights and all of the options available to you in a Restraining Order or domestic abuse matter, contact Attorney Jody Usow at (414) 272-7800.